跳到主要内容

 }),

-In addition, you can create custom scalars.
-For example, to create a Date scalar, simply create a new class.
+To create a custom implementation for the Date scalar, simply create a new class.

 import { Scalar, CustomScalar } from '@nestjs/graphql';